patricebechard/rasa/docs/migration-guide.rst

 RulePolicy
 ~~~~~~~~~~

-With the introduction of :ref:`rules` the following policies were deprecated:
+With the introduction of :ref:`rules`, the following policies are deprecated:

 - :ref:`mapping-policy`
 - :ref:`fallback-policy`